mpaiva/venus/_posts/2023-08-01-making-your-design-portfolio-accessible.md

 accent_color: "#f93d37"
 ---

 As designers, our job is to create experiences that everyone can enjoy.
 But do we think about accessibility when it comes to our own resumes and portfolios?

+## Why it matters?

 Making your design portfolio accessible is important and here's why:

+### 🏅 1.
+Priorities and Values

+Demonstrating a commitment to accessibility in your own materials speaks volumes about your professional values.
+It shows potential employers and clients that you prioritize inclusivity and are aware of the importance of designing for all users.

+### 🌟 2.
+Extended UX Skills

+An accessible portfolio is not just beneficial for people with disabilities; it enhances the experience for everyone.
+Clear navigation, readable fonts, and sufficient color contrast make your work more enjoyable and easier to navigate for all users... and it's a great way to show-off your extended skills.

+### 🔍 3.
+SEO Benefits

+Accessible websites often perform better in search engine rankings.
+Using semantic HTML, proper headings hierarchy, alt text for images, and a logical content structure can improve your visibility online, making it easier for potential employers and clients to find you.

+### 📈 4.
+Increased Engagement

+An accessible portfolio can lead to higher engagement rates.
+Recruiters and hiring managers who find your work easy to navigate and understand are more likely to spend time exploring your portfolio and reaching out to you.

+## Here are some design and development tips

-## 1. Use Clear HTML
+### Use Clear HTML

 Clear HTML helps screen readers understand your content.
 Use tags like `<header>`, `<main>`, `<article>`, and `<footer>` to create a logical order.
 This not only improves accessibility but also helps with SEO.

 **Example:**

 ```html
 <header>
   <h1>Marcelo Paiva</h1>